Domestic violence can be charged in a number of different ways in Oklahoma.

 This even extends to someone who’s currently living in a house, even if there’s no familial relationship.
 So you could even see domestic violence in a roommate situation.
 Domestic abuse requires some sort of pre-existing relationship before the crime occurs – which makes it different from a simple assault and battery (which could be a bar fight, for example).

 This is important because when you’re charged with domestic violence, the community and the legislature have decided that that act is much more offensive than the act of getting in a fight with a stranger in a street – that we somehow owe each other a greater duty because we have this familial or romantic relationship.
 It suggests that we should engage in behavior with even greater than the amount of respect guaranteed to strangers.

 What does a domestic violence misdemeanor charge mean in Oklahoma?

-As a general rule, the first-time offense of domestic violence will most likely be treated as a misdemeanor if there’s no great bodily injury, no strangulation, and no aggravating factors.
+As a general rule, the first-time offense of domestic violence in Oklahoma will most likely be treated as a misdemeanor if there’s no great bodily injury, no strangulation, and no aggravating factors.

 But you could be charged in state court.
 Oftentimes domestic violence cases do get transferred over to state court because they carry with them extra obligations, as opposed to a simple assault and battery.

 Here, it’s important to talk about bonds.
 Let’s say there’s a fight or domestic dispute at the house, someone calls the police, and the police come and take you to jail.
 You can almost guarantee that you’re going to be held in jail without bond.
 In other cases, like with a DUI or simple possession of marijuana, you know your bond is going to be set at $1,000 or $2,000, so you can call a bondsman, post your bond, and get out of jail.